bonny/WordPress-Simple-History/readme.txt

 Out of the box Simple History has support for:

-- **Posts and pages** –
-  see who added, updated or deleted a post or page
+- **Posts and pages** – see who added, updated or deleted a post or page

-- **Attachments** –
-  see who added, updated or deleted an attachment
+- **Attachments** – see who added, updated or deleted an attachment

 - **Taxonomies (Custom taxonomies, categories, tags)** – see who added, updated or deleted an taxonomy

-- **Comments** –
-  see who edited, approved or removed a comment
+- **Comments** – see who edited, approved or removed a comment

-- **Widgets** –
-  get info when someone adds, updates or removes a widget in a sidebar
+- **Widgets** – get info when someone adds, updates or removes a widget in a sidebar

-- **Plugins** –
-  activation and deactivation
+- **Plugins** – activation and deactivation

-- **User profiles** –
-  info about added, updated or removed users
+- **User profiles** – info about added, updated or removed users

-- **User logins** –
-  see when a user login & logout.
+- **User logins** – see when a user login & logout.
 Also see when a user fails to login (good way to catch brute-force login attempts).

-- **Failed user logins** –
-  see when someone has tried to log in, but failed.
+- **Failed user logins** – see when someone has tried to log in, but failed.
 The log will then include ip address of the possible hacker.

 - **Menu edits**

-- **Option screens** –
-  view details about changes made in the different settings sections of WordPress.
+- **Option screens** – view details about changes made in the different settings sections of WordPress.
 Things like changes to the site title and the permalink structure will be logged.

-- **Privacy page** –
-  when a privacy page is created or set to a new page.
+- **Privacy page** – when a privacy page is created or set to a new page.

-- **Data Export** –
-  see when a privacy data export request is added and when this request is approved by the user, downloaded by an admin, or emailed to the user.
+- **Data Export** – see when a privacy data export request is added and when this request is approved by the user, downloaded by an admin, or emailed to the user.

-- **User Data Erasure Requests** –
-  see when a user privacy data export request is added and when this request is approved by the user and when the user data is removed.
+- **User Data Erasure Requests** – see when a user privacy data export request is added and when this request is approved by the user and when the user data is removed.

 ### Support for third party plugins

 By default Simple History comes with built in support for the following plugins:

-**Jetpack** –
-The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the company behind the WordPress.com service) that lets you supercharge your website by adding a lot of extra functions.
+- **Jetpack** – The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the company behind the WordPress.com service) that lets you supercharge your website by adding a lot of extra functions.
   In Simple History you will see what Jetpack modules that are activated and deactivated.

-**Advanced Custom Fields (ACF)** – [ACF](https://www.advancedcustomfields.com/) adds fields to your posts and pages.
+- **Advanced Custom Fields (ACF)** – [ACF](https://www.advancedcustomfields.com/) adds fields to your posts and pages.
   Simple History will log changes made to the field groups and the fields inside field groups.
 Your will see when both field groups and fields are created and modified.

-**User Switching** –
-The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.
+- **User Switching** – The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.
   Simple History will log each user switch being made.

-**WP Crontrol** –
-The [WP Crontrol plugin](https://wordpress.org/plugins/wp-crontrol/) enables you to view and control what's happening in the WP-Cron system.
+- **WP Crontrol** – The [WP Crontrol plugin](https://wordpress.org/plugins/wp-crontrol/) enables you to view and control what's happening in the WP-Cron system.
   Simple History will log when cron events are added, edited, deleted, paused, resumed, and manually ran, and when cron schedules are added and deleted.

-**Enable Media Replace** –
-The [Enable Media Replace plugin](https://wordpress.org/plugins/enable-media-replace/) allows you to replace a file in your media library by uploading a new file in its place.
+- **Enable Media Replace** – The [Enable Media Replace plugin](https://wordpress.org/plugins/enable-media-replace/) allows you to replace a file in your media library by uploading a new file in its place.
   Simple history will log details about the file being replaced and details about the new file.

-**Limit Login Attempts** –
-The plugin [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) is old and has not been updated for 4 years.
+- **Limit Login Attempts** – The plugin [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) is old and has not been updated for 4 years.
 However it still has +1 million installs, so many users will benefit from Simple History logging login attempts, lockouts, and configuration changes made in the plugin Limit Login Attempts.

-**Redirection** –
-The [redirection plugin](https://wordpress.org/plugins/redirection/) manages url redirections, using a nice GUI.
+- **Redirection** – The [redirection plugin](https://wordpress.org/plugins/redirection/) manages url redirections, using a nice GUI.
   Simple History will log redirects and groups that are created, changed, enabled or disabled and also when the global plugin settings have been modified.

-**Duplicate Post** –
-The plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/) allows users to clone posts of any type.
+- **Duplicate Post** – The plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/) allows users to clone posts of any type.
   Simple History will log when a clone of a post or page is done.

-**Beaver Builder** –
-The plugin [Beaver Build](https://wordpress.org/plugins/beaver-builder-lite-version/) is a page builder for WordPress that adds a flexible drag and drop page builder to the front end of your WordPress website.
+- **Beaver Builder** – The plugin [Beaver Build](https://wordpress.org/plugins/beaver-builder-lite-version/) is a page builder for WordPress that adds a flexible drag and drop page builder to the front end of your WordPress website.
   Simple History will log when a Beaver Builder layout or template is saved or when the settings for the plugins are saved.

-Plugins can easily add support for Simple History using the [logging API](https://simple-history.com/docs/logging-api/).
+Plugin authors can add support for Simple History in their plugins using the [logging API](https://simple-history.com/docs/logging-api/).
 Plugins that have support for Simple History includes:

 - [Simple History Beaver Builder Add-On](https://wordpress.org/plugins/extended-simple-history-for-beaver-builder/)
 - [WP-Optimize – Cache, Clean, Compress.](https://wordpress.org/plugins/wp-optimize/)